 WE WORK FOR FREE UNTIL YOU WIN BENEFITS

 It also doesn’t cost you any up front money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win, you pay us out of your back benefits.
-If you do not win, you do not pay an attorney fee.
+This means if we win, then you pay us out of your back benefits.
+If you do not win, then you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit, but there is a cap on that amount.

 The cap on the attorney free is set by the SSA at $7200.
 You never pay more than the fee cap at the hearing stage of your case.
 And, 25% of your back benefit is usually less than the $7200 cap.
 You will pay whatever amount is less, between the fee cap and 25% of your back benefit.